Multan: Ghaznavid dynasty

+In the 10th century, the Muslim emirs of Multan assisted Jayapala, the Hindu Shahi ruler, because of the slave incursions into their territories by the rulers of Ghazni.
+However, Jayapala was unable to conquer Ghazni, and the alliance he had formed quickly fell apart.

-Mahmud of Ghazni in 1005 led an expedition against Multan's Qarmatian ruler Abul Fateh Daud.
-The city was surrendered, and Fateh Daud was permitted to retain control over the city with the condition that he adhere to Sunnism.
+Mahmud of Ghazni led an expedition in 1005 against Multan's Qarmatian ruler Fateh Daud.
+The city surrendered, and Fateh Daud was permitted to retain control over the city with the condition that he adhere to Sunnism.
 In 1007, Mahmud led another expedition to Multan against his former minister and Hindu convert, Niwasa Khan, who had renounced Islam and attempted to establish control of the region in collusion with Abul Fateh Daud of Multan.

-In 1010, Mahmud led his third and punitive expedition against Daud to depose and imprison him, and suppressed Ismailism in favour of the Sunni creed.
-He destroyed the Ismaili congregational mosque that had been built above the ruins of the Multan Sun Temple, and restored the city's old Sunni congregational mosque, built by Muhammad bin Qasim.
+In 1010, Mahmud led his third and punitive expedition against Daud to depose and imprison him, and suppressed Isma'ilism in favour of the Sunni creed.
+He destroyed the Isma'ili congregational mosque that had been built above the ruins of the Multan Sun Temple, and restored the city's old Sunni congregational mosque, built by Muhammad bin Qasim.

-The 11th century scholar Abu Mansur al-Baghdadi reported that the Ismaili community was still living in the city.
-Following the Ghaznavid invasion of Multan, the local Ismaili community split, with one faction aligning themselves with the Druze religion, which today survives in Lebanon, Syria, and the Golan Heights.
-Following Mahmud's death in 1030, Multan regained its independence from the Ghaznavid empire and came under the sway of Ismaili rule once again.
-Shah Gardez, who came to Multan in 1088, is said to have contributed in the restoration of the city.
+The 11th century scholar Abu Mansur al-Baghdadi reported that the Isma'ili community was still living in the city.
+Following the Ghaznavid invasion of Multan, the local Isma'ili community split, with one faction aligning themselves with the Druze religion, which today survives in Lebanon, Syria, and the Golan Heights.
+Following Mahmud's death in 1030, Multan regained its independence from the Ghaznavid Empire and came under the sway of Isma'ili rule once again.
+Shah Gardez who came to Multan in 1088, is said to have contributed in the restoration of the city.

 By the early 1100s, Multan was described by the Arab geographer Muhammad al-Idrisi as being a "large city" commanded by a citadel that was surrounded by a moat.
-In the early 12th century, Multani poet Abdul Rahman penned the Sandesh Rasak, the only known Muslim work in the medieval Apabhraṃśa language.
+In the early 12th century, Multani poet Abdul Rahman penned the Sandeśarāsaka, the only known Muslim work in the medieval Apabhraṃśa language.

 Ghurid dynasty

-In 1175, Muhammad Ghori conquered Ismaili-ruled Multan, after having invaded the region via the Gomal Pass from Afghanistan into Punjab, and used the city as a springboard for his unsuccessful campaign into Gujarat in 1178.
-Multan was then annexed to the Ghurid Sultanate, and became an administrative province of the Mamluk Dynasty — the first dynasty based in Delhi.
-Multan's Ismaili community rose up in an unsuccessful rebellion against the Ghaurids later in 1175.
+In 1175, Muhammad Ghori conquered Isma'ili-ruled Multan, after having invaded the region via the Gomal Pass from Afghanistan into Punjab, and used the city as a springboard for his unsuccessful campaign into Gujarat in 1178.
+Multan was then annexed to the Ghurid Sultanate, and became an administrative province of the Mamluk dynasty—the first dynasty based in Delhi.